WRITER IN RESIDENCE

 I was a writer-in-residence in prisons for 25 years, working in every category of male prison, female prisons and young offenders institutes (male and female) – these include H.M.Prison Stocken (1987-88) and H.M.Prison Grendon, a therapeutic prison (1999-2001).
 I was a member of the Arts Council steering group that established the Writers in Prisons Network.

-More recently, I have been First Story Writer-in-Residence at a variety of schools from 2010.
+More recently, I have been Writer in Residence on several projects with Writing East Midlands and First Story Writer-in-Residence at a variety of schools from 2010.

 My work as a resident writer has involved working with people from across a broad range of communities and involving all age groups.

-RECENT WORK IN THE LAST TEN YEARS AS A WRITER IN THE COMMUNITY
+RECENT WORK AS A WRITER IN THE COMMUNITY

 2014: “Famous at Last” – creating a short film with the older generation of South Derbyshire.
 Commissioned by People Express, participatory arts organisation for South Derbyshire.
 Funded by Heritage Lottery.